Automotive engineers design, develop and manufacture vehicles such as cars, motorbikes, buses and trucks and their engineering systems

 It's likely that you'll work towards gaining either incorporated (IEng) or chartered (CEng) engineer status.
 These are internationally recognised qualifications awarded by the Engineering Council.
 Achieving them improves your career prospects and earning potential.

-You'll need to be a member of a professional institution, such as the IMechE so that you can apply through them for the professional registration.
+You'll need to be a member of a professional institution, such as the IMechE or the Institute of Engineering and Technology (IET) so that you can apply through them for the professional registration.

 The process of becoming incorporated or chartered is more straightforward if you have an accredited first degree or Masters.
-You will also need to demonstrate that you're working at a particular level and have the required professional competences as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).
+You'll need to demonstrate that you're working at a particular level and have the required professional competences.
+For more information see Engineering Council - Professional Registration.